Chatterino/chatterino2/BUILDING_ON_MAC.md

 # Building on macOS

-#### Note - If you want to develop Chatterino 2 you will also need to install the Qt Creator (make sure to install **Qt 5.12 or newer**)
+#### Note - If you want to develop Chatterino 2 you will also need to install Qt Creator (make sure to install **Qt 5.12 or newer**)

 #### Note - Chatterino 2 is only tested on macOS 10.14 and above - anything below that is considered unsupported.
 It may or may not work on earlier versions

 1. Install Xcode and Xcode Command Line Utilities
 2. Start Xcode, go into Settings -> Locations, and activate your Command Line Tools
 3. Install brew https://brew.sh/
-4. Install the dependancies using `brew install boost openssl rapidjson`
+4. Install the dependencies using `brew install boost openssl rapidjson`
-5. Install QT using `brew install qt`
+5. Install Qt using `brew install qt`
-6. Step 5 should output some directions to add QT to your path, you will need to do this for qmake
+6. Step 5 should output some directions to add Qt to your path, you will need to do this for qmake
 7. Go into the project directory
 8. Create a build folder and open it (`mkdir build && cd build`)
 9. Compile using `qmake .. && make`